December 8, 2022

 Check the data in Google Analytics 4 DebugView

-Once you configure your conversions, it’s time to test them.
+Once you configure your events, it’s time to test them.
 The primary feature built for debugging GA 4 data is the DebugView section.
-You can find it at the bottom left corner of your GA4 interface.
+You can find it by going to Admin > DebugView on the left side of the GA4 interface.
 Click it.

 To enable the debug mode in GA4, it’s enough to have the GTM Preview mode enabled.
-Then all events that are sent to Google Analytics 4 will have a debug_mode parameter attached to it.
+Then all events sent to Google Analytics 4 will have a debug_mode parameter attached to them.
 As a result, this data will be visible in the GA4 DebugView.

-There is also another option on how to enable the debug_mode in Google Analytics 4.
+There is also another option to enable the debug_mode in Google Analytics 4.
 Install the Google Analytics Debugger Chrome extension here, and then click its icon (so that you can see the ON ribbon).
-From this moment, you will start seeing your events coming into the DebugView.
+From this moment, you will start seeing your events coming into DebugView.

 Click on that parameter to see the value that was received by GA4.